EDIFACT Schemas

 Root Element

-To create a new X12 schema, first create the root element and name it based on the version of the standard that you want to use, such as "R5010" or "R8030".
-Then add each of the four sections of the schema:
+To start creating an X12 schema, add the root element and name it based on the version of the standard that you want to use, such as "R5010" or "R8030".
+It will contain sections for defining transaction sets, segments that appear in those transaction sets, elements that might appear in a segment, and valid code values for certain elements:

 <R5010> <TransactionSets> ... </TransactionSets> <Segments> ... </Segments> <Elements> ... </Elements> <Codes> ... </Codes> </R5010>